 - Students who are ill or injured should be seen by a member of the Wellness Center staff and if appropriate the Wellness Center will send a notification of medical absence through Starfish.

 - Wofford College recognizes the importance of religious and spiritual practice of diverse faiths.
 Students planning to be absent from class due to participation in religious holidays or observances must notify instructors no later than two weeks prior to the intended absence.
 Approval for the excused absence rests with the discretion of the instructor.

 A student in danger of exceeding a course’s allowed absences should be warned by the faculty member through Starfish.
 If students exceed the allowed number of absences, they may be administratively withdrawn from the course.
 The warning and administrative withdrawal process is as follows:

 - Through Starfish, the instructor submits a Class Attendance Warning.
 Starfish automatically notifies the student and relevant on- campus parties (coaches, advisors, etc.), making them aware of the concern.

 - If the student fails to respond to the alert from Starfish or fails to show satisfactory improvement in attendance, the instructor may administratively withdraw the student from the course.

-- To withdraw a student, the instructor will notify the Office of the Registrar by entering one of two Starfish flags for withdrawal, Administrative Withdrawal-Passing or Administrative Withdrawal-Failing.
+- To withdraw a student, the instructor will notify the Office of the Registrar by selecting the Administrative Withdrawal flag in Starfish.
 The student will be assigned a grade of 'W 'or 'F'.

 - The Office of the Registrar will update the student’s academic record accordingly and send an email to both the student and the faculty member confirming that the change has been made.

 Since absences from class are sometimes a sign of other, non-academic concerns, faculty should notify College officials through Starfish whenever a student misses two consecutive class meetings.